Origins of the UV/X-ray Relation in Arakelian 120: Data

 The {\tt agnsed} model also includes the reprocessed hard X-ray emission. \cite{GD17} show explicitly that an extended hard X-ray source with emissivity like that expected from a thin disc gives an illumination pattern that is extremely similar to that from a much simpler point source at height $H_x=10~R_g$ above the spin axis (Fig.~\ref{fig:geom}b).

 Fig.~\ref{fig:SEDs_with_data} shows the observed data and unabsorbed model fit lines from the high epoch (black circles, dashed lines) and low epoch (pink circles, dotted lines).
-These are well fit, as shown by the lower residual panel, and give a total Eddington fraction of $L/L_{Edd} = 6.3\%$ and $3.8\%$ for the higher and lower luminosity epochs respectively.
-Ultimately though, to infer the lightcurve contributions from each component, we would like the mean SED during the monitoring campaign period.
+These are well fit, as shown by the lower residual panel, and give a total Eddington fraction of $L/L_{Edd} = 6.3\%$ and $3.8\%$ for the higher and lower luminosity epochs respectively for this black hole mass of $1.5\times 10^8M_\odot$, so both mass and mass accretion rate are slightly higher than in NGC~5548, and the SED has higher UV to X-ray luminosity showing there is some intrinsic inner disc emission (see also \citealt{KD18}).

+To infer the lightcurve contributions from each component, we would like the mean SED during the monitoring campaign period.
 Fortunately, the fluxes in each of the high and low epochs match the high and low flux limits during the monitoring campaign period from 2014 to 2015.
 We can therefore take the mean SED during the monitoring campaign period to be the spectrum bisecting the higher and lower luminosity epochs.
 This intermediate spectrum is shown as the solid lines in Fig.~\ref{fig:SEDs_with_data}.